 Contact me directly if you think that this may benefit you.

-Don’t bother exercising unless you have warmed up and stretched really well before hand.
-Swimming is Ok as you swim with your toes pointing down, but take care stepping out of the pool – take time to sit on the side and do a few passive stretches before walking.
+Don’t exercise hard unless you have properly warmed up and stretched really well before hand.
+Swimming is Ok as you swim with your toes pointing down, but take care stepping out of the pool – take time to sit on the side and do a few gentle mobilising stretches before walking.
+Cycling is great for fitness but you will find it causes your calves and hamstrings to tighten up – stretch after cycling!

 Cortizone injection to reduce the acute inflammation (really painful injection but normally takes pain away for 3-4 months)